 All library patrons may borrow up to 6 books in English and 6 books in Japanese for 2 weeks.
-A weekly notice will be sent out to remind patrons if they have overdue materials to be returned.
+An automated email is sent weekly to remind patrons if they have overdue materials to be returned.
 Parents and guardians may also set up an account to borrow books.
-Our elementary classes visit the library each week to exchange books and have a research or literacy skill lesson.
-In secondary, the grade 6 and 7 classes will visit each during their Language and Literature class to discuss and exchange books.
+Our elementary classes visit the library each week to exchange books and have an ATL lesson, usually focused on research or literacy skills.
+In secondary, teachers will visit the library for ATL research lessons and to borrow books connected to their units of study.